Whole30 + Keto Instant Pot BBQ Ribs

-Fall off the bone tender Paleo + Whole30 BBQ Ribs.
+Fall off the bone tender Whole30 + Keto BBQ Ribs Recipe + Video.
 Made in the instant pot in under an hour!
-The BEST ribs you’ll ever have!
+The BEST low carb ribs you’ll ever have!
 Gluten free, grain free, dairy free, refined sugar free, clean eating, real food.

 THESE ARE THE BEST RIBS I’VE EVER HAD!

 Sorry for screaming at your eyes.
 But OH MY GOD!
 Stop everything you are doing right now and buy all the ingredients you need to make these ribs and make them once a week until summer is over.

 If you’re like me, the idea of making ribs seems intimidating.
 But these are so insanely easy and come out perfect every time!
 Best part?
 They’re ready in under an hour!

 All thanks to my new best friend, my Instant Pot.

 You rub the ribs with a dry rub, then put them in the instant pot for 25 minutes.
 25 minutes is the perfect amount of time for tender ribs that fall off the bone, but still have the tiniest amount of chew to it.

 Then you brush the ribs with bbq sauce (I love my homemade whole30 + keto version the most!), and broil them for 5-8 minutes in the oven.
 This gives the ribs that caramelized char.
 You could also finish them on the BBQ, but honestly the oven is a whole lot easier and just as delicious.
 I find the ribs tend to stick to the grill, and I don’t want to waste any meat here!